MB-71/student-webdev-labs/reflection.md

 ### js

 Still new to javascript, so the functions inside methods is somewhat new to me.
 I think my side project website was spaghetti code of js and html.
 Will have to revisit and adjust it utilizing a better understanding.

+## jQuery